victorpereira13/desafio-abinbev/README.md

   - **Google Colab**: Free and easy to use but limited in terms of scalability and integration with enterprise data sources.
   - **AWS Glue**: Serverless and scalable but less flexible and with a steeper learning curve for complex transformations.

+### Data Storage: Azure Blob Storage vs. Alternatives
+- **Azure Blob Storage**:
+  - **Pros**: Highly scalable, cost-effective, secure, and integrates well with other Azure services.
+Supports various data formats and access patterns.
+  - **Cons**: Requires familiarity with Azure ecosystem and can incur costs for data egress.
+  - **Why Chosen**: Azure Blob Storage offers robust scalability and security features, making it suitable for storing large volumes of data.
+Its integration with Databricks and other Azure services ensures seamless data flow and management.
+- **Alternatives**:
+  - **Amazon S3**: Equally scalable and widely used but might not integrate as seamlessly with Databricks if the rest of the infrastructure is on Azure.
+  - **Google Cloud Storage**: Similar capabilities but better suited for environments already using Google Cloud Platform.
+  - **HDFS (Hadoop Distributed File System)**: Great for on-premises big data environments but lacks the flexibility and ease of use of cloud storage solutions.

+### Hosting: AWS EC2 vs. Alternatives
+- **AWS EC2**:
+  - **Pros**: Highly customizable, scalable, and reliable.
+Wide range of instance types to suit different workloads.
+  - **Cons**: Requires management of infrastructure, which can be complex and time-consuming.
+  - **Why Chosen**: AWS EC2 provides the flexibility to configure the environment as needed, ensuring optimal performance for hosting Airflow.
+Its reliability and scalability make it a suitable choice for production workloads.
+- **Alternatives**:
+  - **Azure Virtual Machines**: Similar capabilities but might not be as cost-effective as EC2.
+  - **Google Compute Engine**: Comparable features but better suited for environments already using Google Cloud Platform.

+### Error Handling: Databricks Email Notifications vs. Alternatives
+- **Databricks Email Notifications**:
+  - **Pros**: Easy to set up, integrates well with Databricks workflows, and provides timely alerts for errors.
+  - **Cons**: Limited to email notifications, which might not be sufficient for all monitoring needs.
+  - **Why Chosen**: Databricks’ built-in email notification system ensures that any errors in the data processing workflows are promptly reported, allowing for quick resolution.
+- **Alternatives**:
+  - **PagerDuty**: More comprehensive alerting and incident management but requires additional setup and integration.
+  - **Slack Notifications**: Great for team collaboration but might require custom integration.
+  - **CloudWatch Alarms (AWS)**: Robust monitoring and alerting but more complex to set up and manage.